-Where there is a concern that illegal activity has taken place, we will contact the police using 101, or 999 if there is immediate danger or risk of harm as appropriate.
+Where there is a concern that illegal activity has taken place, we will follow the SSCP procedures which will include contacting the police using 101, or 999 if there is immediate danger or risk of harm as appropriate.

 If information relating to a specific incident or a concern needs to be shared beyond our community, for example if other local settings are involved or the wider public may be at risk, the Headteacher will speak with the police and the Education Safeguarding Service first, to ensure that potential criminal or child protection investigations are not compromised.